GeneralBots/BotServer/README.md

 * Rodrigo Rodriguez (me@rodrigorodriguez.com) - Coding, Docs & Architecture.
 * David Lerner (david.lerner@hotmail.com) - UI, UX & Theming
 * Eduardo Romeiro (eromeirosp@outlook.com) - Content & UX
+* Jorge Ramos (jramos@pobox.com) - Coding, Docs & Architecture.

 Powered by  Microsoft [BOT Framework](https://dev.botframework.com/) and [Azure](http://www.azure.com).

-General Bots Code Name is [Guaribas](https://en.wikipedia.org/wiki/Guaribas), the name of a city in Brasil, state of Piaui.
+General Bot Code Name is [Guaribas](https://en.wikipedia.org/wiki/Guaribas), the name of a city in Brasil, state of Piaui.
 [Roberto Mangabeira Unger](http://www.robertounger.com/en/): "No one should have to do work that can be done by a machine".

 ## License & Warranty

-General Bots Copyright (c) Pragmatismo.io.
+General Bot Copyright (c) Pragmatismo.io.
 All rights reserved.
 Licensed under the AGPL-3.0.

 According to our dual licensing model, this program can be used either